March 1976

 19

-Former Free guitarist and Back Street Crawler leader Paul Kossoff dies on a London-to-New York plane flight, of unknown causes.
+Former Free guitarist and Back Street Crawler leader Paul Kossoff dies on a London-to-New York City plane flight, of unknown causes.
 The twenty-six- year-old Briton's death was not wholly unexpected, in August of the previous year his heart had stopped beating for thirty-five minutes during surgery, and he had been plagued by heart disease most of his life.

 Buckingham Palace announces the separation of Princess Margaret and her husband, the Earl of Snowdon, after 16 years of marriage.
 Earlier this month, a scandal had broken of an illicit liason between the princess and brewery heir Roddy Llewellyn on the island of Mustique.